varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 client.identity
   Identification of the client, used to load balance in the client director.

+server.ip
+  The IP address of the socket on which the client connection was received.

 server.hostname
   The host name of the server.

 server.identity
   The identity of the server, as set by the -i parameter.
   If the -i parameter is not passed to varnishd, server.identity will be set to the name of the instance, as specified by the -n parameter.

-server.ip
-  The IP address of the socket on which the client connection was received.

-server.port
-  The port number of the socket on which the client connection was received.

 req.method
   The request type (e.g. "GET", "HEAD").

 req.request
-  Outdated way to spell req.method.
+  For backward compatibility.
+Same as req.method.

 req.url
   The requested URL.